Skip to content

 Why isn't the resolution Ultra Uber HD++?

 Our goal is to make cheap, low-power, and easy-to-use machine vision modules.
 And... surprisingly enough, for most machine vision applications more resolution doesn't actually help but in fact hurts.
-A 640x480 image takes 4X more processing power to work on at the same frame rate than a 320x240 image.
+A 1280x960 image takes 4X more processing power to work on at the same frame rate than a 640x480 image.
 So, unless there's a specific reason you need the increased resolution then you're just slowing your frame rate down.
-For example, Face Detection is implemented using an algorithm that will generate multiple matches for the location of a face in an image that all overlap each other like a person repeatedly drawing a box many times around someone's face.
-We then average all the detected overlapping boxes together before returning the result.
-So in this case additional resolution is more or less worthless for precision since the algorithm outputs a noisy result that has to be filtered.
+For example, most AI models only run on 512x512 images or less.
+So, in these cases additional resolution doesn't help as the AI model is always run on a lower resolution image.
 Thus, after you have enough resolution more doesn't really help unless you need to resolve additional detail at farther distances which can easily be accomplished by just using a telephoto lens.

 Anyway, for the TL;DR folks more resolution would have meant using a more expensive camera module and a more expensive power hungry processor without actually giving you substantially better machine vision results.
 Now, you could take higher quality pictures and video though, but, as stated previously our goal is to make cheap, low-power, and easy-to-use machine vision modules.